patosai/patosai.github.io/index.md

 layout: default
 ---

-I'm Patrick Tsai, a software engineer and electronics hacker. 🇹🇼 🇺🇸 This is my corner of the Internet.
+I'm Patrick Tsai.
+Occasionally I blog here, most about software/electrical engineering projects.

-I sometimes do photography, and <a href="/photography">some of my favorite photography can be seen here</a>.
+I sometimes take photographs, and <a href="/photography">some of my favorite photography can be seen here</a>.
 It's mostly nature related.

 <hr>